mindspore-lab/mindone/examples/opensora_pku/README.md

 #### Preparation

 To train the causal vae model, you need to prepare a video dataset.
-You can download this video dataset following the instruction of [Open-Sora-Dataset](https://github.com/PKU-YuanGroup/Open-Sora-Dataset).
+You can download this video dataset from [Open-Sora-Dataset-v1.1.0](https://huggingface.co/datasets/LanguageBind/Open-Sora-Plan-v1.1.0/tree/main).

 Causal video vae can be initialized from vae 2d for better convergence.
 This can be done by inflating the 2d vae model checkpoint as follows: